-Windows 10 recommends to complete a sign in whenever to a Microsoft account when you use it for the first time.
+Windows 10 recommends completing a sign in whenever to a Microsoft account when you use it for the first time.
 This is to sync settings and data found on your account.
 While attempting to log on to a Windows 10 PC, you may encounter an error message that says: The User Profile Service failed the logon.
 The User Profile cannot be loaded.

 There are a couple of reasons why this may happen.
 It generally arises whenever a temporary profile is used, or if Windows cannot read user profile login details correctly.
 It may also be because the user profile is already corrupted.
 This error can be solved using these methods.

-Fixed: User Profile Service Failed the Logon Windows 10
+Fixed: User Profile Service Failed The Logon Windows 10

 METHOD 1.
 USE WINDOWS 10 SAFE MODE